Student Initiated Research Under Faculty Supervision

 - The approval of IRB projects will be sent via email to the PI listed on the IRB coversheet.
 After the application has been reviewed and approved, it is the responsibility of the PI to inform the other Co-PIs of the IRB decision.

-NOTE: Effective January 17, 2012, an expedited or exempt review will take up to ten business days to complete before a decision is rendered.
+NOTE: Effective March 6, 2015, an expedited or exempt review will take up to 1-2 weeks and 2-3 weeks respectively to complete before a decision is rendered.
 The IRB will not make any exception for applications that are time-sensitive for a particular class.
 It is the responsibility of the student and faculty member to submit the IRB application in a timely manner.